bitprj/curriculum/Module4_Labs/Lab3_File_System/Cards/2-checkpoint.md

 Submit the all code you have completed thus far, including your `Graph` class.
 By now, your code should be able to read in the input files and the `Graph` class should be able to handle:

 * Storing and adding edges
-* Storing values (folder/file names) of each node in the graph
+* Storing the values (folder/file names) of each node in the graph

 At the end of your main function, add the following lines of code (needed only for testing and is **NOT** part of the solution).
 Please note that you may need to adjust variable names depending on what you chose to name `edges` and `val_map`.
 This code prints out all the edges tuples and the contents of the `val_map` in a **sorted** manner: